davidselassie/games/_games/forkapple.md

 ---
 title: Fork-Apple
 tags:
+  - group-medium
   - group-small
+  - group-solo
-  - group-medium
+  - no-kids
-  - style-party
+  - situation-party
-  - not-safe-for-kids
+  - winner-everybody

 oneliner: See how many forks you can stick in an apple
 players: 2 - ~10